batel-shafir/Form-Builder/README.md

-# Form Builder App
+# Form Builder Application

+Hi!
 Welcome to the Form Builder application.
-This app is simple, you can create a custom form and anyone can submit answer.

 Instructions:
-- Download the Wix-Form-Builder-master ZIP.
+1 Download the Form-Builder-App-master ZIP.
-- Extract the files.
+2 Extract the files.
-- Open the terminal.
+3 Open the terminal.
-- cd into \Wix-Form-Builder-master.
+4 cd into \Form-Builder-App-master\client.
-- Type "npm i" and press enter. this may take a minute.
+5 Type "npm install" and press enter.
-- when done, cd into \Server.
+6 Go back to \Form-Builder-App-master by typing 'cd ..'.
-- Type "npm i" and press enter. this may take a minute.
+7 Type "npm install" and press enter.
-- when done, type "npm run dev" and press enter.
+8 Type "npm run dev" and press enter.
-- Open your browser and go to http://localhost:8080
+9 Open your browser and go to http://localhost:3000
-- Enjoy the app :+1:

-#### Importent note ! ####
-I accidently installed general packages in my project. as you can see the "package-lock.json" files are unnecessarily HUGE, so the installation proccess may take up to two minutes.
-I am aware to this error I caused.
-All of my attempts to minimize the json file failed, so I uploaded the original one.